US nuclear woes: Pentagon chief orders a shakeup

 “The internal and external reviews I ordered show that a consistent lack of investment and support for our nuclear forces over far too many years has left us with too little margin to cope with mounting stresses,” said Hagel, who was flanked by senior Air Force and Navy officers.
 “The root cause has been a lack of sustained focus, attention and resources, resulting in a pervasive sense that a career in the nuclear enterprise offers too few opportunities for growth and advancement.”

-Hagel ordered two reviews in February — one by Pentagon officials and a second by outside experts — as a result of a series of Associated Press stories that revealed lapses in leadership, morale, safety and security at the nation's three nuclear Air Force bases.
+Hagel, who was getting briefings at Minot on Friday and then planning to speak to airmen there, ordered two reviews in February — one by Pentagon officials and a second by outside experts — as a result of a series of Associated Press stories that revealed lapses in leadership, morale, safety and security at the nation’s three nuclear Air Force bases.

 The good news, Hagel said, “is there has been no nuclear exchange in the world.”
 The head of his Strategic Command, Navy Adm.
 Cecil Haney, also noted the nuclear force has been operating securely.